asim3/notes/data/kubernetes/network/index.md

 This is the default ServiceType.
 Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.

+## NodePort
+Exposes the Service on each Node's IP at a static port (the NodePort).
+A ClusterIP Service, to which the NodePort Service routes, is automatically created.
+You'll be able to contact the NodePort Service, from outside the cluster, by requesting `<Node ip>:<Node port>`.

 ## LoadBalancer